sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

    different things that the letter R can stand for.
 So far we have R referring to the software package, the number of rows in our table of means, the residuals in the model, and now the correlation coefficient in a regression.
 Sorry.
-We clearly don’t have enough letters in the alphabet.
-However, I’ve tried pretty hard to be clear on which thing R is referring to in each case.
+We clearly do not have enough letters in the alphabet.
+However, I have tried pretty hard to be clear on which thing R is referring to in each case.

 .. [#]